ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/yamles_environmentalization.md

   host: {{ env "DB_HOST" }} # you set a value an environment variable per environment
 ```

-Later in your development life cycle, you could decide that it is a fixed value that does not change between all environments and change the `values.yaml` to:
+If you want to set a fixed value that does not change between all environments, change the `values.yaml` to:

 ```yaml
 ---